gfm16617/ENCE_3501_VLSI_Class2023/Lab_1/README.md

 ## R_Divider Cell

-Since the R-2R Ladder relies on connecting a bunch of resistors in a voltage divider fashion, let's create a cell that represents the 2R and R components connected together.
+Since the R-2R Ladder relies on connecting a bunch of resistors in a voltage divider fashion, let's create a cell that represents the 2R and R component first.

 ![image](https://github.com/gfm16617/ENCE_3501_VLSI_Class2023/blob/main/Lab_1/images/dac_subsection.png)